rlaborce/rlaborce.github.io/_posts/2017-12-10-from-engineering-to-marketing.md

   <h2>Digital Marketing</h2>

   While researching for career options, I found an article about a <strong>former engineer who switched their career to digital marketing</strong>.
-I started researching on the different types of digital marketing positions: Technical SEO, SEO strategist, PPC Manager, Social Media Coordinator, Content Writer, etc. I looked at all the requirements and qualifications, and despite where my career started, I had very relevant skills and experiences for these positions.
+I started researching on the different types of digital marketing positions: Technical SEO, SEO strategist, PPC Manager, Social Media Coordinator, Content Writer, etc. <strong>The more I research, the more I got excited!</strong> I looked at all the requirements and qualifications, and despite where my career started, I had very relevant skills and experiences for these positions.
+The hard lessons I learned owning a business also gave me another advantage - <strong>I knew what not to do when marketing for a business.</strong>

   <h2>5 Essential Requirements in Marketing</h2>